Bulgarian split squats are an excellent example of a love and hate relationship: You love the results but dread the process with equal measure.

 4. Sticking to the Same Variation

 Along with foot position, you can change up your resistance or load to get more from the Bulgarian split squat.
-Incorporating different variations in your workout routine is how you can get the most benefit from the exercise, according to Yuen.
+Incorporating different variations of the Bulgarian split squat in your workout routine is how you can get the most benefit from the exercise, according to Yuen.

 Most often, this exercise is done with a dumbbell in each hand, he says.
 This variation allows for more balance and heavier loads, but it doesn't challenge your lower-body and core stability as much as other alternatives.
 If this is the only version you're doing, you may be missing out on some strength-building advantages.